BWW REVIEW: No Empty Chairs at Opening Night of LES MISERABLES in Sioux Falls

 The set design also utilized digital projections that were most effectively used as Jean Valjean drags Marius (Joshua Grosso) through the underground tunnels to safety, the movement of the projection allows you to immerse yourself in the pipe system and move along with the pair of men.

 All of these technical elements support a story told by a talented cast of performers who bring life to these classic characters.
-Mary Kate Moore does a wonderful job as Fantine, most notably for the vulnerability she brings to "I Dreamed a Dream" during Act 1.
+Kelsey Denae does a wonderful job as Fantine, most notably for the vulnerability she brings to "I Dreamed a Dream" during Act 1.
 Josh Davis as Javert has a voice that is perfect for the commanding official, one that is best showcased during "Stars" and the perfectly executed final crescendo that makes your heart stop.
-Lightening things up is the fan favorite role of the Innkeeper and his wife, Monté J. Howell and Olivia Dei Cicchi bring the laughs to these roles in easily the funniest number in the show "Master of the House."
+Lightening things up is the fan favorite role of the Innkeeper and his wife, J. Anthony Crane and Allison Guinn bring the laughs to these roles in easily the funniest number in the show "Master of the House."

 It would be wrong not to mention the strong ensemble cast in this production.
 From the beginning of "At the End of the Day" through to the "Finale" the company is tight and in sync with each other, never faltering in creation of ensemble scenes.
 One of the most powerful scenes in showcasing this synchronicity is at the barricade during the Act 1 closer "One Day More" as everyone takes the stage and marches towards the fight with laser focus as the large red flag flies behind them.